Laboratory for Bioinformatics Research

 A multicellular organism is orchestrated by cell growth, death, differentiation, and communication at the single-cell level.
 To understand various crucial biological phenomena, we should massively perturb and measure transcriptomes and epigenomes at the single-cell level.

 We have already reported novel single-cell RNA-sequencing methods, such as Quartz-Seq and RamDA-seq,which are highly reproducible and sensitive methods of quantifying single-cell transcriptome.
-Our unit will not develop new techniques but also collaborate with various life scientists within and outside of RIKEN using our new sequencing technologies.
+Our team will not only develop new techniques but also collaborate with various life scientists within and outside of RIKEN using our new sequencing technologies.

-With these techniques, our unit seeks to promote the social well-being by contributing insights into how humans can achieve health and longevity.
+With these techniques, our team seeks to promote the social well-being by contributing insights into how humans can achieve health and longevity.

 Quartz-Seq2: a high throughput single-cell RNA-sequencing method